hard1k7724/web3-security-portfolio/README.md

 ## 🚧 Currently Working On
 - L1 Blockchains/Infra auditing
-- Trying to learn about Move smart contract Audits
+- Trying to learn about Move and Rust smart contract Audits
 - Improving my understanding of heavy math based complex codebases like AMMs / CLAMMS

 ---